|DmC: Devil May Cry|

 DMC: Devil May Cry was announced during the Tokyo Game Show way back in 2010 and is a reboot of the hugely popular Devil May Cry franchise from Capcom.
 The publisher is no longer behind the development of the game and according to their newly changed policy, they have hired a western developer, Ninja Theory, to work on the game.
 Ninja Theory are known for creating Heavenly Sword and Enslaved and are based in UK.

-The game is slated for release in early 2013 for the PS3 and Xbox 360. [reference] There’s a PC version of the game as well.
+The game was released in January 2013 for the PS3, PC and Xbox 360.
 It’s a hack-and-slash game and contains the same gameplay mechanics as found in the previous games of the series.

 It features Dante as the primary protagonist, and there’s a younger version of him in the game.
 The game is based in a town called Limbo City, which is under attack from demons and Dante has no recollection of who or where he is.

 The game has received positive scores with a Swedish magazine LEVEL giving it a 9/10 score.
 X360 magazine UK and Gamesmaster have also given it a 9/10 score. [reference]